 Babycham is now celebrating its 60th with the fawn still prominent

-With the sucess of Babycham it was not long before the other cider brands were competing on Tv with brand recogition and symbols resonating through the years.
-Bulmers Strongbow marketed to men had thudding arrows. ( named oddly after “one of England’s greatest knights” Richard de Clare, whose nickname “Strongbow” was believed to be derived from his heavy reliance on archers, initially marketed as “the strong cider for men”.
+With the sucess of Babycham it was not long before the other cider brands were competing on TV with brand recognition and symbols resonating through the years.
+Bulmers Strongbow marketed to men had thudding arrows. ( named after “one of England’s greatest knights” Richard de Clare, whose nickname “Strongbow” was believed to be derived from his heavy reliance on archers, initially marketed as “the strong cider for men”.

 Bulmers advertised Woodpecker a sweet cider similarly to women.